Angelas Heaven

 Easy gluten free/flour free bread recipe

 If you are on a gluten-free diet then I’m sure you know one of the hardest things to find is good gluten-free white bread.
 This bread is so good.
-I have tried many, many gluten free recipes and most of the time the texture turnes out to be spongy, rubber like or dense.
+I have tried many, many gluten free recipes and most of the time the texture turns out to be spongy, rubber like or dense.
 This bread has a texture that reminds me of sponge cake.
 I know… it sounds strange, but it’s really nice.
 Fluffy and moist!

 Not only is this gluten free bread delicious.
 It’s easy to make and comes out perfectly every time.
 There’s only 7 ingredients, no resting, no rising.
 Just mix in a bowl, pour, bake, slice, enjoy!
-Declisious, simple, and nutritious.
-I found it on one of my favorite Swedish blogs – Scandinavian wellness.
-Ann-Catrin has so many inspiring, beautiful recipes on her blog.
-Check it out here >>
+Delicious, simple, and nutritious.

 I can easily eat a whole loaf of this bread by myself in one week.
 I love enjoying it with a slice of cheese or just as it is, but if you’re not so keen on eating it all in one week, you can easily freeze this for later.
 To freeze, I recommend allowing the bread to completely cool, slice, then lay each sliced in a single layer in an airtight glass container.

-1 bread á 22 slices (1 kh per slice)
+1 bread á 22 slices (2 g carbs per slice)

 1 1/2 cups + 2 tbsp almond flour